RaviRamDhali/programming-procedure/Snippets/Azure/WordPress/Readme.md

-The following files will setup a new Resource in Azure to run a WordPress website and create a MYSql database entry.
+Running azure-deploy.ps1 will

+1. Create new Resource in Azure (PHP Website)
+2. Copy WordPress files into new Website
+3. Create a MYSql database entry

 To use the .ps1, you will need to install and setup Azure CLI